github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-2-preparing-to-enable-at-scale.md

 ## Preparing to enable {% data variables.product.prodname_secret_scanning %}

-{% note %}
+> [!NOTE]

-**Note:** When a secret is detected in a repository that has enabled {% data variables.product.prodname_secret_scanning %}, {% data variables.product.prodname_dotcom %} alerts all users with access to security alerts for the repository. {% ifversion ghec %}
+> When a secret is detected in a repository that has enabled {% data variables.product.prodname_secret_scanning %}, {% data variables.product.prodname_dotcom %} alerts all users with access to security alerts for the repository. {% ifversion ghec %}
+>

-Secrets found in public repositories using {% data variables.secret-scanning.partner_alerts %} are reported directly to the partner, without creating an alert on {% data variables.product.product_name %}.
+> Secrets found in public repositories using {% data variables.secret-scanning.partner_alerts %} are reported directly to the partner, without creating an alert on {% data variables.product.product_name %}.
 For details about the supported partner patterns, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."{% endif %}

-{% endnote %}

 If a project communicates with an external service, it might use a token or private key for authentication.
 If you check a secret into a repository, anyone who has read access to the repository can use the secret to access the external service with your privileges. {% data variables.product.prodname_secret_scanning_caps %} will scan your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repositories for secrets and alert you or block the push containing the secret.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/introduction/about-secret-scanning)."